FuelLabs/fuel-token-overview/docs/src/claim-genesis-drop.md

 ![Join Queue](https://raw.githubusercontent.com/FuelLabs/fuel-token-overview/refs/heads/main/assets/claim-genesis-drop/4-join-queue.png)

-Once you have joined the queue, you will have exactly 10 minutes to claim your FUEL tokens from each of your eligible accounts.
+Once you have joined the queue, you will have exactly 10 minutes to claim your FUEL tokens from each of your eligible accounts or else you will have to requeue.

 ![Claim](https://raw.githubusercontent.com/FuelLabs/fuel-token-overview/refs/heads/main/assets/claim-genesis-drop/5-claim.png)